erickp2/erickp2/README.md

 ### Hey my name is Erick Perez 👋

-I currently attend Marist College and majoring in computer science.
+I currently attend Marist University and majoring in Cybersecurity.
-I enjoy watching futbol and my favorite team is Manchester United.
+I enjoy watching futbol (Man U)
 I also enjoy playing video games with my friends.
-I'm currently learning how to play the accordion so I can play my favorite kind of music.
-(Norteñas)
+I'm currently learning how to play the accordion so I can play my favorite kind of music